software-mansion-labs/state-of-react-native-surveys_v2/state_of_react_native/rn2024/sorn2024-year-over-year-changes.md

 # State of React Native 2024

 This is a questions list proposal for the 2024 edition of the State of React Native survey (3rd edition).
+The list of changes is incomplete.
+Follow the yaml files changes and discussion on GitHub to get a better picture of year over the year changes.

 - [State of React Native 2024](#state-of-react-native-2024)
 - [Overall survey framework changes](#overall-survey-framework-changes)